Li-158/git-papers/journal.md

 Ok, you would add the file into the repository
 There are some problems when I would like to code git commit

+Step.5:
+	you can compare the modified version and original version use
+	" git diff"
+Step.6:
+	you can see who, when, what change the file use " git log"